at Scott Joplin House State Historic Site

 The King of Ragtime

-Traveling throughout the Midwest, Joplin plied his musical trade in railroad towns and riverfront cities; his audiences were largely patrons of saloons, brothels and skid row restaurants.
-But, his musical reputation soon transcended black audiences and backroom venues and captured the listening ear of the middle class white community.
-Sometime during this transient period, he established roots in Sedalia, Mo., where he completed a degree in music at the George R. Smith College for Negroes.
-While in Sedalia, his experimentation with intricate musical rhythms led him to create his first well-known published work, the Maple Leaf Rag.
-In an era before radio, MTV or CD players, Maple Leaf Rag became a national sensation in the form of sheet music, printed by Joplin's Sedalia publisher and friend, John Stark.
+Traveling throughout the country, Joplin plied his musical trade in railroad towns and riverfront cities; his audiences were largely patrons of saloons, brothels and restaurants.
+However, his musical reputation soon transcended Black audiences and backroom venues and captured the listening ear of the middle class white community.
+By the late 1890s, he established roots in Sedalia, Missouri, where he studied music at George R. Smith College.
+While in Sedalia, his experimentation with intricate musical rhythms led him to create his first well-known published work, the "Maple Leaf Rag."
+In an era before instant communications, "Maple Leaf Rag" became a national sensation in the form of sheet music, printed by Joplin's Sedalia publisher, John Stark.

-Buoyed by the success of Maple Leaf Rag and a growing national reputation, Joplin moved to St. Louis in the spring of 1900 with his new wife, Belle.
-They moved into the flat at 2658A Morgan Street, now Delmar Boulevard.
-While living there between 1900-1903, he produced some of his better known compositions: The Entertainer, Elite Syncopations, March Majestic and Ragtime Dance.
+Buoyed by this success and a growing national reputation, Joplin moved to St. Louis in the spring of 1901.
+He moved into a room of the flat at 2658A Morgan St., now Delmar Boulevard.
+While living there for about a year and a half, he produced some of his better known compositions: "The Entertainer," "Elite Syncopations," "March Majestic" and "Ragtime Dance."
 With royalties coming in from his musical creations, he began to perform less and became more of a teacher and composer.
-During this productive time in St. Louis, Joplin also wrote his first major serious composition, an operatic piece called A Guest of Honor, which had as its setting the Missouri governor's mansion in Jefferson City.
+During this productive time in St. Louis, Joplin also wrote his first major serious composition, an operatic piece called "A Guest of Honor," which had as its setting the Missouri Governor's Mansion in Jefferson City.
 The original score for this work was lost, and it can no longer be performed.

-Ragtime enjoyed a renaissance in the early 1970s when the motion picture The Sting used as its theme music The Entertainer.
-Today, ragtime remains a somewhat muted but permanent part of the American musical scene.
+Ragtime enjoyed a renaissance in the early 1970s when the motion picture "The Sting" used "The Entertainer" as its theme music.
+Today, ragtime remains a part of the American musical scene.